kalliste/projectnotes/programmingenvironment/index.md

 [Joe Armstrong's various talks](https://www.youtube.com/playlist?list=PLvL2NEhYV4ZsIjT55t-kxylCU0BRlQjpl)

+This is the Sussman talk referenced in "Stop writing dead programs" where he talks about propagators, among other things.

 ["We Really Don't Know How to Compute!" - Gerald Sussman (2011)](https://youtu.be/HB5TrK7A4pI)

 ["Programming’s Greatest Mistakes - Mark Rendle - NDC Copenhagen 2022"](https://youtu.be/qC_ioJQpv4E)

+Let Brian Will talk shit about the dominant paradigm to you for a minute, it's good for you.

 ["Object-Oriented Programming is Bad" by Brian Will](https://youtu.be/QM1iUe6IofM)